 Step 1: Document Current System

-This holistic approach will provide your team with the necessary insights to make informed decisions and strengthen your overall supply chain strategy.
+This comprehensive baseline will provide your team with the necessary insights for informed risk prioritization decisions.
+Furthermore, it forms the documented foundation of your supply chain due diligence program.

 Step 2: Identify Hazards